The question that has divided skiers and snowboarders - is Niseko or Hakuba better?

 Ok so let's have a look at

 Hakuba is located on Honshu, the main island of Japan.
-It is approx 5 hours west of Tokyo via bullet train or coach in the Nagano prefecture, making the valley easily accessible from Australia via Tokyo.
+It is approx 3-5 hours west of Tokyo via bullet train or coach in the Nagano prefecture, making the valley easily accessible from Australia via Tokyo.
 Hakuba is home to some of Japan's best big mountain skiing, with 'european style' steep mountains that are hard to find in the land of the rising sun.
 Many famous faces are choosing to visit Hakuba, and some even called the place home.
-The Warren Miller film crew visited the area in 2008, as did Travis Rice (star of The Art of Flight) in 2011/12, while Aussie Olympic champion Steve Lee spends the Northern Hemisphere winter shredding the Hakuba valley.
+The Warren Miller film crew visited the area in 2008, as did Travis Rice (star of The Art of Flight) many times, and it's the host of the first stop on the Freeride World Tour.

 So apart from offering some of the steepest terrain in Japan, the Hakuba village offers tourists a great experience of traditional small-town Japanese culture.
 You can find around the village numerous restaurants, bars, shops and onsens offering authentic Japanese cuisine and experiences.
 Also the world famous Jigokudani snow monkey park is a day trip away, where you can see the only monkeys of their kind in the wild bask in the natural hot springs.